gradle/gradle/design-docs/publication-model.md

 ## Allow other types of components to be published

+* Add a DSL for specifying exactly which components should be published.
+By default no components will be published.
-* Maven publish fails when using 'war' plugin or 'ear' + 'war' plugin, due to duplicate main artifact.
+* Maven publish fails when attempting to publish multiple components.
 * No pom published when using 'cpp-lib' plugin, due to no main artifact.
 * Publishing War project -> only runtime configuration should be included.
 * Publishing Ear project -> only runtime configuration should be included.
 * Publishing C++ Exe project -> only runtime configuration should be included.
 * Publishing C++ Lib project -> only runtime and headers configurations should be included.
 Artifacts should not use classifiers, header type should be 'cpp-headers', not 'zip'.

+### Tests

+* Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.
+* Lots more TBD

 ## Some fixes